shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 In AAP, navigate to **Automation Decisions -> Infrastructure -> Credentials** on the left side of the screen.
 Click the **Create credential** button on the top, which will present you with a New Credential dialog screen.
 Fill in the following fields:

+## Notes
+The user in ServiceNow will need to have access to the tables you intend to monitor.
+Check your user access within ServiceNow to ensure the user you enter below has access.

 | Parameter | Value |
 |-----|-----|